Supporting Evidence 2

 0.01 – 0.3

-As amino acids, the building blocks of life on Earth, are predominantly left-handed structures, an unexpected discovery by planetary scientists at NASA's .Goddard Space Flight Center in Greenbelt, Maryland, found an equal combination of left-handed structure and its "non-existent in life on Earth" mirror image in one gram of a piece of meteorite that broke up in the atmosphere in October 2008, leaving remnants scattered in the Nubian desert in Sudan.
-Scientists were not expecting to find any amino acids due to the high temperatures the asteroid that supplied the meteorite was formed many millions of years ago.
-Yet somehow both left-handed and its mirror structures were found in a piece of meteorite.
+As amino acids, the building blocks of life on Earth, are predominantly left-handed structures, an unexpected discovery by planetary scientists at NASA's .Goddard Space Flight Center in Greenbelt, Maryland, found an equal combination of left-handed structure and its "non-existent in life on Earth" mirror image in one gram of a piece of meteorite that broke up in the atmosphere in October 2008, leaving remnants scattered across the Nubian Desert in Sudan.
+Scientists did not expect to find amino acids because the asteroid that supplied the meteorite was formed at high temperatures many millions of years ago.
+Yet somehow both left-handed and its mirror structures were found in a piece of the meteorite.
 As Daniel Clavins said:

 "Amino acids are forming in environments that we really didn't think were possible,"

 However, the concentrations of these amino acids were not huge.
-In fact, the scientists were cautious not to claim that life on Earth could have originated from some asteroids.
-What the study does show is that complex molecules to the level of amino acids can indeed form, under somewhat unusual conditions in the absence of water, inside the protective confines of certain asteroids so long as there is a long period of cooling down to enable atoms to re-assemble into molecules on the surfaces of iron and other metals.
+In fact, the scientists were cautious not to claim that life on Earth could have originated on some asteroids.
+What the study does show is that complex molecules at the level of amino acids can indeed form, under somewhat unusual conditions in the absence of water, inside the protective confines of certain asteroids as long as there is a long enough cooling period to allow atoms to reassemble into molecules on the surfaces of iron and other metals.

 Molecules do increase in complexity

-Given further protection and access to more materials, evidence is mounting to show that there are no limits to how large and complex molecules can spontaneously get.
-Indeed, the relative ease of producing organic molecules in space has been well demonstrated in the laboratory by a series of famous experiments conducted in 1953 by American chemist Dr Stanley Lloyd Miller (b.
+With further protection and access to more materials, there is growing evidence that there is no limit to the size and complexity of molecules that can spontaneously be made.
+Indeed, the relative ease of making organic molecules in space was well demonstrated in the laboratory by a series of famous experiments carried out in 1953 by the American chemist Dr Stanley Lloyd Miller (b.
 1930).

-While working as a graduate student at the University of Chicago, USA, under the direction of Dr Harold Clayton Urey (1893-1981), Miller assembled inside a large reaction vessel an atmosphere of methane, ammonia, water vapour and hydrogen—to simulate Earth's early atmosphere.
-Electrical sparks reaching 60,000 volts to simulate lightning were made to pass through the mixture and, after two weeks, the body of water containing the newly-formed molecules—to simulate the early primordial pools on Earth—yielded a number of simple amino acids—organic molecules essential for the building of life.
+While working as a graduate student at the University of Chicago, USA, under the supervision of Dr Harold Clayton Urey (1893-1981), Miller assembled an atmosphere of methane, ammonia, water vapour and hydrogen inside a large reaction vessel to simulate Earth's early atmosphere.
+Electrical sparks reaching 60,000 volts were passed through the mixture to simulate lightning, and after two weeks the body of water containing the newly-formed molecules—simulating the early primordial pools on Earth—yielded a number of simple amino acids—organic molecules essential for the building of life.

 THE PRODUCTS OF THE MILLER EXPERIMENT